ugbodagadave/Travel-Agent/how-it-works.md

 1.  **Payment Success:** The user successfully completes the payment on the Stripe Checkout page.
 2.  **Stripe Webhook (`app/main.py`):** Stripe sends a `checkout.session.completed` event to the `/stripe-webhook` endpoint.
-3.  **PDF Generation:** The webhook handler loads the user's session, retrieves the flight offer they paid for, and uses the `pdf_service` to generate a flight itinerary PDF.
+3.  **PDF Generation:** The webhook handler loads the user's session, retrieves the flight offer they paid for, and uses the `pdf_service` to generate a flight itinerary PDF that includes the travel class.
 4.  **Proactive Delivery:**
     *   The PDF is sent directly to the user on Telegram or WhatsApp.
     *   A final confirmation message is sent.